Whale Watching on the Oregon Coast: Spring Break Adventure

 Depoe Bay is one of the best places to see whales on the Oregon Coast.
 Known as the "Whale Watching Capital of the Coast," it offers stunning views of the Pacific Ocean, and the deep water channels close to shore provide a feeding ground for gray whales.
 Visitors can take a whale watching boat tour or enjoy the view from the Whale Watching Center.

-Here are a few of the best locations for whale watching, where trained volunteers will be on duty from 10am to 1pm during the Whale Watch Week events:
+Find whale watching sites at these locations, where trained volunteers will be on duty from 10am to 1pm during the OR Spring Whale Watch Week:

-- Near Depoe Bay, OR: Boiler Bay State Scenic Viewpoint, The Whale Watching Center, Rocky Creek State Scenic Viewpoint, and Cape Foulweather
+• Depoe Bay: Boiler Bay State Scenic Viewpoint, The Whale Watching Center, Rocky Creek State Scenic Viewpoint, and Cape Foulweather

 For more information visit the Whale Watching Center in Depoe Bay.